-Facebook Data Scandal: Simple Privacy Settings Tweaks To Protect Personal Data And Increase Security
+Facebook Data Scandal: Simple Privacy Setting Tweaks To Protect Personal Data And Increase Security

 Disconnect App Access

 On the same page, users can click on the “Edit” button under “Apps, Websites, and Plugins.”
 Settings under this window will let users completely turn off Facebook’s Platform module.
-Multiple apps and website gain access to personal data using this module, which may include a person’s friends list, contact number, birth date, email address, and other similar information.
+Multiple apps and websites gain access to personal data using this module, which may include a person’s friends list, contact number, birth date, email address, and other similar information.

 Freaked out over Facebook?
 Here's how to check your privacy settings https://t.co/XtjBDLXLcc